MHCPCreators/worlds-documentation/EssentialToolsForWorldCreation.md

 ---

-#### 1.2.5 Static Light Gizmo
+#### 1.1.6 Static Light Gizmo
 A fixed light source that does not change, used for consistent and performance-friendly lighting.

+**Note:** Static Light Gizmos are configured in the editor and **cannot be changed at runtime** via scripts.

 **Variables** can be accessed from the Light section in the Properties popup on the right side of the screen while the object is selected.

 - **Enabled**: Controls whether the light is on or off.